GLOBAL SURVEY Vol. 49 No. 8P/508 November 2019

 Network of subcontractors and suppliers of a larger enterprise, usually fully or partially owned (Japanese).

-at regional, district and city level (
+district and city level (

 Enough” (Arabic), the slogan of an Egyptian movement protesting the renomination of the incumbent Egyptian president for a 5th term of office in 2005.